enticies/journica/README.md

 - The transcription model is downloaded on first launch and reused after that.
 - Release builds are created by the GitHub Actions `Release` workflow when a `v*` tag is pushed.
-- Custom folder membership exists in the data layer but is currently hidden from the UI while tags remain the primary manual organization tool.

 ## License